-Influences ranging from Alice Waters to Alice in Chains, Alex Saneski and Jennifer Ko’s APEM Creamery and Sorbetteria in Bloomfield is sure to dazzle the senses.
+With influences ranging from Alice Waters to Alice in Chains, Alex Saneski and Jennifer Ko’s APEM Creamery and Sorbetteria in Bloomfield surely dazzles the senses — and lucky for our tastebuds, this beloved gelato shop is reopening for the season this Saturday, April 22nd.
 The meaning behind APEM is to bloom according to the creamery’s blog.
 “To bloom into something where people can feel amazing and let themselves go is the core goal of APEM.
-Actually I don’t even want amazing.
+Actually, I don’t even want amazing.
 When people eat our gelato I want them to feel like gods where everything dissolves away.
 It’s crazy to think that way and its not possible but that’s the emotion we put into it,” stated Alex.
 Read on to learn more about APEM Creamery located at 870 Broad Street in Bloomfield.

 The creamery is known for creative gelato and sorbet flavors, community engagement, and Jersey dedication, one visit to the sophisticated yet welcoming spot and you may soon become a regular.